US launches investigation into Tesla seatbelt unfastening - ExBulletin

 US launches investigation into Tesla seatbelt unfastening

-U.S. traffic safety regulators have opened an investigation into complaints that Tesla seatbelts may fail to restrain people in the event of an accident

-DETROIT — U.S. highway safety regulators have opened a new investigation into issues with Teslas, this time related to complaints that seat belts may fail to restrain people in the event of a crash.
+DETROIT (AP) U.S. traffic safety regulators have opened a new investigation into issues with Teslas, this time related to complaints that seat belts may fail to restrain people in the event of a crash.

 The National Highway Traffic Safety Administration’s survey covers approximately 50,000 Model X SUVs of the 2022 and 2023 model years.